mozilla/kanbanzilla/README.md

 - - - - - - -

 ### Installation
 We'll assume you've already got node and ruby installed.
+Note that Ruby is only required so that compass can be used.
+If your OS comes with Ruby and/or compass pre-installed, you're all set.

-For the server side install the requirements with:
+For the server side setup the requirements with:

     cd server
+    virtualenv `pwd`/venv
     pip install -r requirements.txt

 If you intend to use, for example PostgreSQL instead of SQLite (which is default) then additionally install psycopg2: